Luke Gambin: Colchester United

 Gambin signed for League Two club Colchester United on 26 June 2019 on a two-year contract, effective from 1 July.
 He made his club debut as a substitute for Jevani Brown in Colchester's 1–1 home draw with Port Vale on 3 August.
 He scored his first goal for the club on 29 October 2019 in Colchester's 3–1 EFL Cup victory against his former club Crawley Town.

 He joined Colchester's divisional rivals Newport County on 20 January 2021 on loan until the end of the season.
 His debut came three days later in a 3–2 away defeat to Oldham Athletic, in which he scored Newport's second goal.

 Ħamrun Spartans

 Gambin signed for Ħamrun Spartans in July 2021.

 Sutton United

 On 16 July 2022, Gambin returned to England to join League Two club Sutton United having already featured in friendlies across pre-season.
+He was released at the end of the 2022–23 season.

+Hayes & Yeading

+On 25 November 2023, Gambin signed for Southern League South Premier club Hayes & Yeading United.
+He made his debut the against Swindon Supermarine in which he scored.

+Burgess Hill Town

+In October 2025, Gambin joined Isthmian League Premier Division club Burgess Hill Town.